 Where to go?

-When considering where to book, you can find a last minute holiday destination with no quarantine by referring to the UK Government’s green countries list.
+When considering where to book, you can find a last-minute holiday destination with no quarantine by referring to the UK Government’s green countries list.
+Also, remember that you don’t need to quarantine in amber list countries either.

 As more of the UK population are vaccinated countries may be added to the UK Government’s green countries list quickly and without warning.
 So, if you’re feeling spontaneous but still want to travel safely to a new green list destination it might be very tempting to book a flight at the last minute.
 Don’t be fooled into thinking this will save money.